FuelRats/abandoned_python_dbm_formerly_known_as_limpet/README.md

 # Limpet

-This project is under current development, and is intended as a database connection manager specifically for [mechasqueak3](https://github.com/FuelRats/pipsqueak3).
+This project is under current development, and is intended as an async database connection manager specifically for [mechasqueak3](https://github.com/FuelRats/pipsqueak3).

 However, it does have applications as a standalone, simple database query tool with a simple connection pool.

+> Limpet is an asynchronous library, and its coroutine **must be awaited**!

 This project is currently in *pre-release*.
 Use at your own risk!